storj/storj/docs/design/storagenode-downtime-tracking.md

   UPDATE nodes
   SET
     last_contact_failure = now(),
-    total_uptime_count = total_uptime_count +1
+    total_uptime_count = total_uptime_count + 1
   WHERE
     id = ?
   ```

 ## Rationale

-The designed approach has the drawback that `last_contact_failure` of the `nodes` table may get updated by other satellite services before the _estimating offline time_ subprocess reads the last value and calculates the number of offline seconds.
+The designed approach has the drawback that `last_contact_failure` of the `nodes` table may get updated by other satellite services before the _estimating offline time_ chore reads the last value and calculates the number of offline seconds.

 The following diagram shows one of these scenarios:

 ![missing tracking offline seconds](images/storagenode-downtime-tracking-missing-offline-seconds.png)

 The solution is to restrict to this new service the updates of the `last_contact_failure`.
-The other Satellite services will have to inform when they detect an uptime failure, but this solution increases the complexity and probably impacts the performance of those services due to the introduced indirection.
+The other satellite services will have to inform when they detect an uptime failure, but this solution increases the complexity and probably impacts the performance of those services due to the introduced indirection.

-The services which update the `last_contact_failure` choose Storage Nodes randomly, hence we believe that these corner cases are minimal and losing some offline seconds tracking is acceptable and desirable for having a simpler solution.
+The services, which update the `last_contact_failure` choose storage nodes randomly, hence we believe that these corner cases are minimal and losing some offline seconds tracking is acceptable and desirable for having a simpler solution.

 Next, we present some alternative architectural solutions.

-### Independent Service
+### Independent Process

-The designed system runs in the Satellite single operative system process spinning up them in Goroutines.
-Currently, this is how all the different Satellite application processes run.

-An alternative design is to create an independent service for running the process of the _offline downtime tracking_ described in the [design section](#design).
+Currently all chores and services run within a single process.
+Alternatively there could be an independent process for _offline downtime tracking_ as described in the [design section](#design).

-The advantages of this alternative are:
+The advantages are:

-* It doesn't add a new application process to the Satellite.
+* It doesn't add a new application chore to the satellite.
 * It's easier to scale.

 And the disadvantages are:

 * It requires to expose via a wire protocol the data selected from the nodes table.
-This cause more work and more latency apart from not offloading the current database<sup>1</sup>.
+This adds more work and more latency apart from not offloading the current database<sup>1</sup>.
 * It requires to update the deployment process.

 The disadvantages outweigh the advantages of considering that:

-* We want to start to track Storage Nodes offline time
+* We want to start to track storage nodes offline time.
 * It doesn't offload the database despite being split in a different service.
-* It may clash with the team working in the distributed Satellite architecture, or it would require to synchronize the tasks, hence more work and time to release.
+* This approach conflicts with horizontally scaling satellite work and would require coordinating the tasks.

 <sup>1</sup> We want to reduce calls to the current database.

 ### InfluxDB

-The designed system uses a SQL database for storing the Storage Nodes downtime.

-An alternative solution is to use [InfluxDB time-series database](https://www.influxdata.com/).
+The designed system uses a SQL database for storing the storage nodes downtime.
+Alternatively it could use [InfluxDB time-series database](https://www.influxdata.com/).

 The advantages are:

 * Data Science team is already using it for data analysis.

-And its disadvantages are:
+And the disadvantages are:

-* It requires to deploy InfluxDB for production, currently it's only used for collected metrics.
+* It requires InfluxDB for deployments, for testing and production.
+Currently we only use it for metrics.

-Unless the Data Science team manifest that InfluxDB is essential for them, this alternative doesn't outweigh the current design.
+Data Science could use this approach to more nicely calculate statistics however, it will complicate the deployment.

 ## Open issues

-* The estimating offline time process will infinitely check permanent offline Storage Nodes unless they are marked as disqualified.
+* The design indefinitely checks offline storage nodes until they are disqualified.